Leila George: Personal life

 George began a relationship with actor Sean Penn in 2016.
 They married on 30 July 2020.
 George filed for divorce on 15 October 2021.
-The divorce was finalized on 22 April 2022.
+The divorce was finalised on 22 April 2022.

 Following the 2019–20 Australian bushfires, she co-produced a celebrity fundraiser to support long-term conservation of areas affected by the bushfires; the event was hosted by the Los Angeles Zoo.